vgcouso/ha-tracker/README.md

 The first thing you need to do is install the **Traccar Client integration**:
  - Go to: **"Settings &rarr; Devices and Services &rarr; Add Integration"**
  - Search for **Traccar Client**, select it.
 The **configuration screen** will open.
- - Write down the information provided on this screen in a safe place.
-The **webhook** is required to configure the application on the smartphone.
  - Press **Send** button and integration will be created

-Install the client on the smartphone:
-- To configure Traccar on your smartphone, you must provide the server URL.
+Then you can then install OwnTracks on your devices from **[iOS](https://apps.apple.com/us/app/traccar-client/id843156974))** and **[Android](https://play.google.com/store/apps/details?id=org.traccar.client)**.
+Then:
-- This is the Webhook that was displayed during the integration setup.
+  - Allow the permissions that the application requests for its correct operation.
-- The easiest way to enter this URL is to search the internet for a service that allows you to convert web addresses to QR codes.
+  - On some **Android** versions, restarting your phone requires you to open the app to send positions.
+Sometimes setting the app to use the **battery without restrictions**, **always allow location** and **allow notifications** fixes it.
-- On your mobile device, go to Settings and scan the QR code in the top right corner.
+  - On some devices you must enable the option to run in the background

-- To configure the rest of the parameters: [here's a link](https://www.traccar.org/client-configuration/)
+To configure the application: [here's a link](https://www.traccar.org/client-configuration/)
+  - Set a unique **Device identifier**
+  - The URL provided to you when setting up the integration can also be found under **"Settings &rarr; Devices & services &rarr; HA TRacker &rarr; Configuration &rarr; Sources"**

+- In Home Assistant, you'll find connected devices under **"Settings &rarr; Devices & services &rarr; OwnTracks"**
+  - There you can change its name in Home Assistant
+- Finally, assign the device to a person in Home Assistant: **"Settings &rarr; People"**

 ---

 # QUICK START